PyLadiesParis/Logo/README.md

 ## Let's have some fun with creating logo for Pyladies Paris !

-We are missing Pyladies logo so let's create one together :-D
+We are missing Pyladies Paris logo so let's create one together :-D

 Want to get involved?
 You can either:
 1. send us your ideas on our slack channel:, or